 - 1 cup of coconut milk

 - 1 cup of dried cranberries

-- Add the onion and the ginger, and cook until the onion is transparent – approx 3 mins.
+- Add the onion and cook it until the onion is transparent, approx 3 mins.

-- Add the roasted pumpkins, and stir – (try to keep the whole spices on top so they are easier to scoop out before blending – alternatively, you can just make a little pouch with a cheese cloth with the spices inside, then just remove the little pouch all at once).
+- Add the liquid and then the cinnamon, the cloves and the star anis (try to keep the whole spices on top so they are easier to scoop out before blending – alternatively, you can just make a little pouch with a cheese cloth with the spices inside, then just remove the little pouch all at once).

 - Season with salt and pepper.

-- Serve and garnish with coconut milk, olive oil, pepitas and dried cranberries.
+- Serve and garnish with coconut milk, olive oil, pumpkin seeds and dried cranberries of top.